-Because it is safer to ask the person to state their full name and date of birth.

-ex.
-"Because you are my partner for safety, tell me your full name & birthday"
+Because it is safer to ask the person to state their full name and date of birth. ex.
+"For patient safety, tell me your full name & birthday" ex.
+"Because you are my partner for safety, tell me your full name & birthday" ex.

-ex.
 "Because we focus on safety, tell me your full name & birthday"

 - If an incorrect label is applied,

-- remove the label completely &
+- o remove the label completely &

-- re-label the container using the correct patient's label before leaving the patient.
+- o re-label the container using the correct patient's label before leaving the patient.

 Our Culture of Safety Depends On You!
 (Every patient, every time, & every label.)

 Help us be the Safest Hospital in the Country